1982 (2019 film)

 1982 is a 2019 internationally co-produced drama film written and directed by Oualid Mouaness, and starring Nadine Labaki and Mohamad Dalli.

 The film premiered at the 2019 Toronto International Film Festival, where it won the NETPAC Award for World or International Asian Film Premiere.
 It was selected as the Lebanese entry for the Best International Feature Film at the 92nd Academy Awards.
 It won the 2021 Cannes Film Festival Young Cinema sidebar {Prix Cannes Ecrans Juniors 2021}.

 Plot

 Set against the beginning of the 1982 Lebanon War, the film stars Nadine Labaki as Yesmine, a schoolteacher in Beirut, and Mohamad Dalli as Wissam, a young boy in her class who is trying to find the courage to tell his classmate Joanna (Gia Madi) that he has a crush on her.

 Production

 1982 was produced by companies based in Lebanon, Norway, France and Qatar.
 North American digital, ancillary & broadcast rights were purchased by Utopia.
-North American theatrical, events & educational rights held by Tricycle Logic.
+North American theatrical, events & educational rights are held by Tricycle Logic.